isomerpages/mindef-sg101/_foreign-policy/Safeguarding our Sovereignty and National Interests.md

 ![](/images/lesson%203.jpeg)

 ![](/images/lesson%204.jpeg)
-Source: Ministry of Foreign Affairs.
+(Image: Ministry of Foreign Affairs.)

 In 2014, Singapore similarly opposed Russia’s annexation of the Crimean Peninsula from Ukraine.